Ten of the Best - Your guide to what to catch on stage in the coming weeks

 Call 01858 881 939 or visit www.kilworthhouse.co.uk to book or for more information.

+Meet the fearless, gun slingin' Calamity Jane – biggest mouth in Dakota territory and always up for a fight.
+But when the men of Deadwood fall hard for Chicago stage star Adelaid Adams, Calamity struggles to keep her jealousy holstered.
+Her heart's a thumpin' – but who for?
+Based on the much-loved Doris Day movie, this new production stars the multi-award-winning West End actress and singer Carrie Hope Fletcher, whose credits include Cinderella and Les Misérables.
+Songs include The Deadwood Stage (Whip-Crack-Away), The Black Hills of Dakota and Secret Love.
+Visit atgtickets.com/MiltonKeynes to book.

-3 Joseph and the Amazing Technicolor Dreamcoat, Milton Keynes Theatre, until Sunday August 10
+4 Joseph and the Amazing Technicolor Dreamcoat, Milton Keynes Theatre, Wednesday August 6 to Sunday August 10

 Starring X-Factor winner Joe McElderry, the smash-hit new production of Andrew Lloyd Webber and Tim Rice’s beloved musical promises drama and fun aplenty.
 Featuring pop and musical theatre classics, including Any Dream Will Do, Close Every Door, There’s One More Angel In Heaven and Go, Go, Go, Joseph, this production originated at the London Palladium, where it received a rapturous reception during its 2019 and 2021 summer seasons.
 Visit atgtickets.com/MiltonKeynes to book.